Skip to main content

 Pentadeca Arginate (PDA) is a synthetic peptide derived from Body Protection Compound 157 (BPC-157), known for its regenerative and anti-inflammatory properties.
 While BPC-157 is derived from human gastric juice, PDA is an enhanced synthetic form with an arginate salt for increased stability.
 PDA is gaining recognition for its role in tissue repair, healing, and reducing inflammation throughout the body.

 It may enhance GABA neurotransmission, a process crucial for regulating anxiety, mood, and stress.
-By supporting GABAergic activity, PDA could help alleviate symptoms of depression and anxiety, conditions that often impair and memory.
+By supporting GABAergic activity, PDA could help alleviate symptoms of depression and anxiety, conditions that often impair cognitive function and memory.
 Its potential to reduce neuroinflammation and support neuronal recovery makes it a relevant agent in the context of brain health.

 Peptide Therapies and Their Primary Brain-Related Actions